reichlab/timeseriesutils/README.md

 ## Development environment

-The development environment can be set up using:
+We use [conda](https://conda.io/) for environment management and [PDM](https://pdm-project.org/) for dependency management.
+With these tools, the development environment can be set up using:

 ```
 conda create -n timeseriesutils python=3.11